 When it comes to historical mysteries, Texas offers numerous long-perplexing conundrums for readers.
-Several of the Lone Star state’s enduring legends are associated with historical figures including Davy Crockett, Billy the Kid, John Wilkes Booth, the outlaws Sam Bass and Bill Longley, and the pirate Jean Lafitte.
+Several of the Lone Star State’s enduring legends are associated with historical figures including Davy Crockett, Billy the Kid, John Wilkes Booth, the outlaws Sam Bass and Bill Longley, and the pirate Jean Lafitte.
 Lost mines and buried treasures are also a long-standing part of Texas history and lore, and the location of several of these riches has baffled searches for well over a century.
-Searches for these elusive treasures, represented by gold and silver ingots and coins, have ranged from Texas’ mountain ranges to the prairies to the coast, and continue to this day.
+Searches for these elusive treasures, represented by gold and silver ingots and coins, have ranged from Texas’s mountain ranges to the prairies to the coast, and continue to this day.
 Texas may also have been the site of several “lost civilizations.
-Growing evidence suggests that Mayans, a culture long associated with southern Mexican and Central America may have established settlements in the state after having disappeared from their homeland.
+Growing evidence suggests that Mayans, a culture long associated with southern Mexican and Central America, may have established settlements in the state after having disappeared from their homeland.
 The Caddo Mounds spread out over a large section of southeast Texas represent what amounted of a city that was once inhabited by thousands of natives.
 The questions of where they came from and what became of them continue to intrigue researchers.
-This lively, easy-to-read book will cover these and many other mysterious happenings and will be popular with residents and tourists.
+In Unsolved Mysteries of Texas, author and professional treasure hunter W.C.
+Jameson will cover these and many other mysterious happenings in the Lone Star State.

 W. C. Jameson is award-winning author of more than one hundred books and over one thousand articles, including numerous books for Globe Pequot on history’s mysteries.
 He lives in Llano, Texas.